siqb/CarND-Advanced-Lane-Lines/README.md

 3. Construct a rectangular polygon out of these vertices on its own image
 4. Unwarp the polygon image
 5. Combine the unwarped polygon image with the original image
-6. Do this for every frame
+6. Repeat for every frame

 The code is in ```project.py``` from lines 402 - 417 (line numbers subject to change!) but is reproduced here: